 Step 3: You’ve got to have a good sandwich container.
 This is no place for plastic wrap.
 If you love eating sandwiches at lunch, invest in some dedicated sandwich containers that not only protect the sandwich from getting smooshed, but also allow for decent airflow around the sandwich.
+I like these containers!

 And that’s it!
 Bulk-prepped sandwiches are at your fingertips!
 And here are some lunchbox friendly sandwiches to get you started,

-Pack and freeze
+Pack and Freeze

 Generally these are just as tasty eaten at room temperature as they are heated up, so if your office or school doesn’t have a microwave you can simply remove from the freezer the night before (or morning of) and let them thaw to room temperature by lunch time.